An Emerging Trend in Diabetes Education from AADE 2014 – Virtual Care and Telehealth Robots?

 The biggest benefits of telehealth are lower costs and time, particularly for those who cannot access care nearby.
 Telehealth can eliminate the need to drive long distances, navigate busy centers, or take large amounts of time off of work for an appointment.
 It also gives people access to more medical professionals and specialists, as not every town may have an endocrinologist, psychiatrist, etc. According to the National Rural Health Association, only 10% of health care providers practice in rural areas, though nearly 20% of the US population lives in rural areas - that trend is especially concerning given the shortage of diabetes care providers all over the country.
 Medicaid currently provides reimbursement for telehealth in 45 states (the exceptions are Iowa, Massachusetts, New Hampshire, New Jersey, and Rhode Island), and it is partially covered for all people on Medicare.

 While this mode of care may sound intimidating or impersonal, it’s akin to the level of personal interaction that someone would have over video chat software (e.g., Skype, Facetime, Google Plus) that are widely used for social and professional communication.
 For those who would otherwise have to travel hours to see an endocrinologist, this trade-off may well be worth it.
 Some centers have already seen great results; one center reported at AADE that 9 out of 10 of their patients who have done telehealth would recommend it to family or friends.
 For information about nearby telehealth services, check out the Telehealth Resource Center for a list of regional telehealth programs.

-Never miss an issue by signing up here to receive free updates on future issues of diaTribe.
+Never miss an update by signing up here to receive free updates on future diaTribe articles.